- Choose a location where there will be few to no interruptions, if at all possible.

 - Do not leave the patient alone.
 Get someone else to call for help or retrieve an AED.

 - In the event that there are no other individuals in your vicinity, proceed by checking the patient’s pulse and breathing while simultaneously contacting help.
-(The AHA points out that mobile phone now come with built-in speakerphone capabilities, allowing rescuers to simultaneously attend to the patient while calling for help.)
+(The ILCOR points out that mobile phone now come with built-in speakerphone capabilities, allowing rescuers to simultaneously attend to the patient while calling for help.)

 - Examine the patient’s pulse.